LinoyYarkoni/GuessTheSequence/README.md

 ## Insuctions:
 ### 1. Enter the number of guesses you would like to play: from 4 to 10 guesses.
-### 2. Start insert sequences and follow the program feedback.
+### 2. Start insert sequences and follow the program feedback in order to guess correctly.
+### If you were unlucky, you can always play another game.

 ### Good Luck :)